kentor/www.kentor.dev/posts/2015-03-17-testing-react-and-flux-applications-with-karma-and-webpack.md

 Facebook to test our React and Flux application.
 Jest is a simple-to-get-started testing framework with an API similar to that of [Jasmine][ja], but with automatic mocking of CommonJS modules baked in.
-However, like many developers have [noted][n], we've found Jest to be unbearably slow when running a non-trivial test suite.
+However, like many developers have [noted][n], we’ve found Jest to be unbearably slow when running a non-trivial test suite.
 For our test suite of about 60 test cases, it takes well over 10 seconds to finish!
-This article explains how we've ditched Jest in favor of [Karma][k], [Webpack][w], and [Jasmine][ja].
+This article explains how we’ve ditched Jest in favor of [Karma][k], [Webpack][w], and [Jasmine][ja].
 The same test suite running under our new setup takes only a little under 200ms to execute in PhantomJS, after the initial Webpack bundling.